CallanSmith/CircuitPython/README.md

 ```

+This is the main two parts of the distance sensor code.
+The first part is using a function to have light on board fade and change colors.
+Since the math would be confusing if I used a function going from 20-35, the better option was to use a map.
+That is the second part of the code mapping blue to green.

 ### Evidence

 <img src="ezgif.com-gif-maker.gif" alt="DistanceSesnorEvidence" width="450">

+This Gif shows my phone as the object going father away from the distance sesnor, and the distance sesnor changing the colors of the led on hte board as a result of that.

 ### Wiring

 <img src="Distance sesnor wiring.png" alt="DistanceSesnorEvidence" width="450">

 ### Reflection
  This project taught how to use a function and how to map which will be important in the future.
 I struggled when figuring out the map because I had two functions and was saying the same things twice.